catalyzeio/engineering-blog/source/2016-03-09-designing-stratum.markdown

 #### Viewing Services

 Environments are built of services.
-These services can be anything from your application framework to your particular database.
-With the new Stratum dashboard users can view their environment variables, services information, running jobs, and life time metrics all from within a single view.
+These services can be anything from your application code to your particular database.
+With the new Stratum dashboard users can view their environment variables, service information, running jobs, and life time metrics all from within a single view.

 ![Stratum Stratum Metrics](/assets/img/posts/designing-stratum/catalyze_stratum_metrics.png)

 #### Environment Configuration

 Perhaps the largest change from the previous dashboard is environment configuration.
 Users no longer need to tediously input information about the type of environment they want to provision.
 All configuration is now managed completely by Catalyze.
 New customers will work with Catalyze sales on finalizing their environment configurations.
 That contract is then passed off to engineering where a new environment and organization is automatically created for you.
-To make changes to existing environments users can quickly file a support ticket, or reach out to sales staff.

 #### Organization Management